 Surveillance cameras are also used in public places like airports, and train and bus stations.
 It is said that in the UK, for every 14 persons, there is 1 surveillance camera.
 Cameras are monitored in special monitoring stations 24/7 so there are images in real time of potential crimes.

 Many times, surveillance cameras are used in industrial complexes, in places where it is not safe to enter, or entry is forbidden, like nuclear plants and chemical plants.
 In some of these environments thermographic cameras are also used to monitor the temperatures in these high-risk areas.
+Residential areas also use residential intercom installation and home security systems to make their homes safer.

 Surveillance is here to stay.
 Those who cry “invasion of privacy” will have to make their peace with this truth.
 The world’s emotional and political climates have forced this fact upon us.
 For businesses, due diligence is absolutely necessary for the prevention of crime.